-How ODA is rapidly striding to become the benchmark architecture for CSPs
+How ODA is advancing to become the reference architecture for CSPs

 At the beginning of the year 2021, Satec signed the TM Forum’s Open Digital Architecture manifesto to align with leading global system integrators.
 Ever since, Satec, the mother company of Alvatross, has officially announced its commitment to the ODA principles established by TM Forum.
 And what is the reason to do so?
 Satec is at a crossroads for its business.